Pumpkin Papers: Media

 In his 1949 book The Red Plot Against America, HUAC investigator Robert E. Stripling claimed that he had named the Pumpkin Papers.

 The nascent conservative movement led by William F. Buckley Jr. lionized Chambers as a hero, and Buckley's magazine National Review (founded 1955) continues to mention the Pumpkin Papers regularly.

-The Pumpkin Papers receive regular mention in the press, from local to national outlets.
+The Pumpkin Papers received regular mention in the press, from local to national outlets.

-Books about the Hiss case starting coming out before the it finished and continued in the 21st century, all mentioning the Pumpkin Papers.
+Books about the Hiss case were published into the 21st century, all mentioning the Pumpkin Papers.
 Richard Nixon, who rose to national fame during the Hiss case, mentions the Pumpkin Papers in four of his books.
-The name Pumpkin Papers even appear in book titles on its own.
-Even the Pumpkin Papers Irregulars appear in a novel.
+The name Pumpkin Papers appears as book titles, and the Pumpkin Papers Irregulars appear in a novel.

 The Pumpkin Papers appeared in film as well.
 Actor Cary Grant alludes to the Pumpkin Papers atop Mount Rushmore during the climax of Alfred Hitchcock's 1959 film North by Northwest when he tells actress Eve Marie Saint, "I see you've got the pumpkin" (in this case, a statue full of microfilm).
 That same year, the Three Stooges movie Commotion on the Ocean includes microfilm in a watermelon.
 In 1982, The Atomic Cafe documentary film shows footage of FBI retrieval of the Pumpkins Papers, followed by a press conference with Nixon and Stripling (00:30:00-40).